Roboticy3/flex_logic/README.md

 I'll try to keep the simulation inspired by the Verilog standard.

 https://www.eg.bucknell.edu/~csci320/2016-fall/wp-content/uploads/2015/08/verilog-std-1364-2005.pdf
+ - All of chapter seven.
+Tables 7-1 and 7-3 particularly
+ - Table 4-2.
+Oh my god I've been looking for this sort of info forever!
+Note that Z values cannot be generated naturally, only by three-state buffers.

 https://ieeexplore.ieee.org/document/257627

+Digital Design & Computer Architecture, Second Edition.
+Harris & Harris
+ - Friendlier explanations of Verilog concepts.

 I don't plan on having full conversion between the two, but they have some neat ideas on how to represent circuits efficiently that I would be missing out on if I didn't keep the document around as a resource.